Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

-The neural network architecture, training schedule, and hardware were identical to those used for the HCDM estimator.
-Each epoch took approximately 240 seconds, resulting in a total training time of 400 minutes.
-The loss converged by the end of training.
 We further simulated 200 validation datasets to assess parameter recovery (see Figure~\ref{fig:BDDMrecovery}) and found that the parameters were generally well recovered.
 With a limited number of trials, $\mu$ is recovered more accurately and with lower uncertainty than the concentration parameter $\kappa$.
 Overall, parameter uncertainty was greater than in the HCDM, partly due to the increased complexity of the BDDM (e.g., the drift rate in the HCDM is parameterized by two parameters, whereas in the BDDM it is parameterized by three).
 Meanwhile, the simulation-based calibration shows that the estimates were unbiased (see Figure~\ref{fig:ecdf_bddm}).

 We then fitted the empirical data to the model by inputting each participant's data into the trained neural networks to obtain posterior samples.
-Posterior sampling for all 215 participants took approximately 2.92 seconds (1000 samples per participant).
-Figure~\ref{fig:BDDMfitting} shows the estimated mean of drift rate functions (the colored curves) and the decision boundary (the horizontal line) for the same nine participants as in Figure~\ref{fig:HCDMfitting}. \footnote{As in Figure~\ref{fig:BDDMrecovery}, the drift rates cross the boundary in some subplots (participants B, F, G, H, and I).
-This does not imply that decisions are made in the first time step; rather, the average evidence accumulated along the line is $v \Delta t$. } Except for participant D, participants generally showed a clear relationship between outcomes and drift rates function: Lower outcomes were associated with drift rates with smaller $\modedrift$, indicating lower affect ratings.
+Posterior sampling for all 215 participants took approximately 664 milliseconds (1000 samples per participant).
+Figure~\ref{fig:BDDMfitting} shows the estimated mean of drift rate functions (the colored curves) and the decision boundary (the horizontal line) for the same nine participants as in Figure~\ref{fig:HCDMfitting} \footnote{Similar to Figure~\ref{fig:HCDMfitting}, the drift rates cross the boundary in some subplots (participants A, B, D, F, and G).
+This does not imply that decisions are made in the first time step; rather, the average evidence accumulated along the line is the drift rate function times $\Delta t$. }.
+Except for participant D, participants generally showed a clear relationship between outcomes and drift rates function: Lower outcomes were associated with drift rates with smaller $\modedrift$, indicating lower affect ratings.
 Additionally, the more extreme the absolute value of the outcome, the more concentrated the drift rate.